xiix0/scam/README.md

-Tomorrow will be cancelled due to lack of interest.
+Never be led astray onto the path of virtue.